E | firstname.lastname@example.org

 Please contact the training team at email@example.com or call 03 9340 3700 to book a session.

 We offer a number of trainings, open to the public, which are suitable for school staff on culturally responsive practice, culturally sustaining schools, anti-racism and other topics.

 Please see our Training Calendar for January – June 2023 here.

 Book training for your school

 We can deliver training tailored to your school staff, either in-person or online, on the topics outlined below.

 Culturally Sustaining Schools

 This workshop supports school staff to develop a shared vision of teaching and learning that builds on student strengths, fosters positive identities, and sustains the diversity of cultures within the school.
-Contact us here to find out more or book a session.
+Download flyer for more info, or contact us here for further enquriries or to book a session.